cherv11/game_of_polish_pong/README.md

 # Game of Polish Pong
-Game of life with pong ball rolling in the deep while there is a polish notation function graph breaking the screen
+Game of life with pong ball rolling in the deep while polish notation function graph is breaking the screen

 ## How to play:
   compile it with **make** or **gcc funcs.c parse.c stack.c game_of_polish_pong.c -o gopp -lncurses**.